 Improving Transformer Models by Reordering their Sublayers

-The transformer layer is currently the primary modeling component in natural language processing, playing a lead role in recent innovations such as BERT and GPT-2.
+The transformer layer is currently the primary component in natural language processing, playing a leading role in recent innovations such as BERT and GPT-3.
 Each transformer layer consists of a self-attention sublayer (s) followed by a feedforward sublayer (f), creating an interleaving pattern of self-attention and feedforward sublayers throughout a multilayer transformer model.

-As previously mentioned, we first generate random transformer models, varying the number of each type of sublayer, and their ordering, while keeping the number of parameters constant.
+We started by generating random transformer models, varying the number of each type of sublayer, and their ordering, while keeping the overall model size (number of parameters) constant.
 Here are a few of these randomly generated models:

-We train these models on the standard WikiText-103 word-level language modeling benchmark, and observe that some of these random models outperform the original interleaved transformer model.
+We trained these models on the standard WikiText-103 word-level language modeling benchmark.
+While most of these randomly generated models performed worse than the interleaved model, about a third of these random models outperformed it (mostly by a small margin).
 Our analysis shows that models with more self-attention toward the bottom and more feedforward sublayers toward the top tend to perform better in general:

 Finally, we demonstrate that even though the sandwich transformer is motivated by random search experiments on WikiText-103, it can improve performance on additional domains and tasks.
-Sandwich transformers achieve state-of-the-art results on the enwik8 character-level language modeling dataset and on an additional word-level corpus, but have no significant effect on machine translation.
+Sandwich transformers achieve state-of-the-art results on the enwik8 character-level language modeling dataset and on an additional word-level corpus.
 We conjecture that tuning transformer reorderings to specific tasks could yield even larger gains, and that further exploration of the ordering space may provide universally beneficial patterns.

 - The transformer layer is not the smallest indivisible unit.
 The self-attention or feedforward sublayers can each function independently.